voxpupuli/puppet-lint-manifest_whitespace-check/README.md

 ### manifest_whitespace_class_opening_curly_brace

-> There should be a single space before the opening curly bracket of a class body.
+> There should be a single space before the opening curly brace of a class body.

 Good examples: